Demographics of Sudan

-Population overview
+Overview

 The majority of the population in Sudan are the indigenous Nubian inhabitants of the Nile Valley.
-Due to the process of Arabisation common throughout the rest of the Arab world, today Arab culture predominates in Sudan.
-The majority of ethnic groups of Sudan fall under Arabs, and the minority being Other African ethnic groups such as the Beja, Fur, Nuba, and Fallata.
+The majority of ethnic groups of Sudan fall under Arabs, and the minority being other African ethnic groups such as the Beja, Fur, Nuba, and Fallata.
 When counted as one people Sudanese Arabs are by far the largest ethnic group in Sudan, however African ethnic groups are a large minority if counted as one group.
 They are almost entirely Muslim; while the majority speak Sudanese Arabic; some other Arab tribes speak different Arabic dialects like Awadia and Fadnia and Bani Arak tribes who speak Najdi Arabic; Bani Hassan, Al-Ashraf, Kinanah and Rashaida who speak Hejazi Arabic.
 In addition, Arab tribes like the Baggara and other Darfurians, both who speak Chadian Arabic.
-Sudanese Arabs of northern and eastern parts descend primarily from migrants from the Arabian Peninsula and some of the pre-existing indigenous populations of Sudan, most predominantly the Nubian people who also share a common history with Egypt.
+Sudanese Arabs of northern and eastern parts descend primarily from migrants from the Arabian Peninsula.
 Additionally, a few pre-Islamic Arabian tribes existed in Sudan from earlier migrations into the region from Western Arabia, although most Arabs in Sudan are dated from migrations after the 12th century.
-The vast majority of Arab tribes in Sudan migrated into the Sudan in the 12th century, intermarried with the indigenous African populations and introduced Islam.
+The vast majority of Arab tribes in Sudan migrated into the Sudan in the 12th century.

-Population statistics
+Population size and structure

 Achieving good counts of the population is difficult in Sudan, because conducting a census has been difficult due to various conflicts and wars in the southern, eastern and western regions of Sudan over the past few decades.
 The government of South Sudan (led by the former SPLM resistance movement) has in the past accused Sudan of deliberately manipulating the census in oil-rich regions such as the Abyei district, on the border between Sudan and South Sudan.
 The population count is a determining factor for the share of wealth and power each part of Sudan receives after the secession of South Sudan (See: Naivasha Agreement).
 Another complication is the Southern Sudanese refugees present in the north, whose citizenship in Sudan after the secession of South Sudan is now in question.
 250,000 refugees from Syria live in Sudan.